-The evaluation of the Project work at the end of the semester will be based on the project report and a Viva-Voce Examination by a team consisting of one internal examiner and one external examiner for each programme.
+The evaluation of the Project work at the end of the semester will be based on the project report and a Viva-Voce Examination by a team consisting one internal examiner and one external examiner for each batch.
 The Controller of Examinations shall appoint the internal examiner and external examiner.
-The evaluation report from the examiners will be for 60 marks.
-The breakup of marks for the Internal assessment and external assessment is as given in Table 9:
+The evaluation report from the examiners will be for 100 marks.
+The breakup of marks for the viva-voce is as given in Table 10.